Sign In / Sign Out

 These are the basic requirements:

-The Child Welfare Education Program coordinates three Child Welfare Field Units which are located within the Department of Child Safety.
-These units are responsible for both working active Department of Child Safety cases and for the training of students in best practice models.
+The Child Welfare Education Program coordinates six Child Welfare Education Units (CWEU) which are located within the Department of Child Safety.
+These units are responsible for both working active Department of Child Safety on-going cases and for the training of students in best practice models.
 Field placements (internships) are open to all MSW students, providing there is space available.
-All stipend students must complete one of their field placements in an Education Unit.
-The Education Units are located in Phoenix, Tempe and Tucson.
+All CWEP students must complete one of their field placements in a CWEU.
+Five Education Units are located across the Phoenix metro area, and one is in Tucson.

 Advantages of a Field Placement in a Education Unit: